crowdphobic/investment_analysis/README.md

    2. Choosing top 3 english speaking countries and refine start_ups on this basis because XYZ want to invest in only english speaking countries.

-Open this project in jupyter notebook and run each cell to see result.
+Open this project in jupyter notebook, select .ipynb files series by and see result.

 Enviroment to run this:-